 If you love the challenge of discovering security vulnerabilities, and if you have a talent for coding and deep analysis, then information security classes could be the stepping stone that you need to obtain a career in information security.

-The industry is constantly evolving, always provides a challenge, and the salary packages are amongst the best that you’ll find in information technology.
+The industry is constantly evolving, and always provides a challenge, and the salary packages are amongst the best that you’ll find in information technology.
 If you’re thinking about furthering your education, you can start by learning some of the most common hacking myths and misconceptions.

 Myth 1: Hacking is Only Used for Illegal Purposes